micromark-extension-gfm-autolink-literal

 to get instrumented dev code.
 Without this condition, production code is loaded.

-Syntax extension for micromark (passed in extensions
+Create an extension for micromark

 ).

-HTML extension for micromark (can be passed in htmlExtensions
+Create an HTML extension for micromark

 ).